josca42/discord_dashboard/README.md

 ### Run code

 Once I've added the ssh key to the list of authorized keys then you have root access to the server.
 You are then more than welcome to use the server to develop from.
+If anything is broken then it's pretty easy to just destroy the server and spin up a new one.

 In order to run the project install the src folder as a python package by running the following command in the root of the project directory.